ygorcanalli/learning-from-data/README.md

 # learning-from-data
-Some exercises from Learning From Data course
+Some exercises from Machine Learning course
+Professor Carlos Eduardo Pedreira
+UFRJ - D.Sc. on Systems Engeneering and Computing

-Yaser Abu Mostafa
+Base on Learning From Data course - Yaser Abu Mostafa